This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 For this no churn ice cream recipe, I combined milk and sugar on the stovetop first to sweeten the mixture.
 Many no churn ice cream recipes use sweetened condensed milk but I decided to make this recipe with milk and sugar.

-Store bought ice cream has gotten nothing on this cookies and cream ice cream recipe on a hot summer day!
+Store bought ice cream has gotten nothing on this cookies and cream ice cream recipe on a hot summer day (maybe even use in an ice cream cake?)
 In a just a few hours you’re going to have homemade ice cream.
 Oreo lovers are going to go nut over this recipe.

 - In less than 10 minutes of prep make this Peanut Butter Cup Ice Cream (No Churn) to enjoy all summer!